jinryan/ConcurrentHTTPServer/README.md

 - Run the program using the `run` script while within the ConcurrentHTTPServer/ConcurrentHTTPServer directory:
   - To run the default configuration file, use `./run`
   - To specify a custom configuration file, add the file path as an argument: `./run -config {config_file_path}`
-- Test the server with something like `curl -i localhost:8080`
+- Test the server with something like `curl -v localhost:8080`

 ### Configuration File